Live Resin vs. Distillate: What’s the Difference?

 Live Resin vs. Distillate:

-It can be confusing to understand the differences between live resin and distillate, but there are a few notable things that set them apart from one another.
+Understanding the differences between live resin and distillate can be confusing, but there are a few notable things that set them apart.

 The extraction process for each product is different.
-Live resin products involve freezing the plant and then continuing the extraction steps, while distillate takes the concentration process one step further by then heating it back up and isolating a specific cannabinoid.
+Live resin products involve freezing the plant and then continuing the extraction steps, while distillate takes the extraction process one step further by heating it back up and isolating a specific cannabinoid.

 If you want a higher THC content, then distillate might be right for you.
 Another difference is the amount of terpenes preserved in each process.
 While live resin does contain terpenes, distillates do not.

 When it comes to live resin vs distillate, both can be smoked off the top of a bowl.
-Many people find this is a convenient method of consumption; they can add into their cannabis routine.
+Many people find this is a convenient method of consumption; they can add it to their cannabis routine.

 Pros and Cons of Using Live Resin